Division 296 tax: what it is and what it means for employers

 What's changing

-The Bill outlines several key features:
+The legislation outlines several key features:

 -

-Two thresholds
+Two additional thresholds

 $3 million and $10 million, both indexed